Welde-Ab/Welde-Ab/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Menilk 👋

 ## About Me

-I'm a [Your Profession/Role], currently diving deep into [Your Field/Technology of Interest].
-I love exploring the intersection between technology and [Other Fields of Interest], and I'm passionate about using my skills to solve real-world problems.
-When I'm not coding or tinkering with tech, you might find me [Your Hobbies or Activities], or sharing insights and learnings on [Your Blog/Social Media].
+I'm a robotics and automation enthusiast, currently diving deep into computer vision and machine learning.
+I love exploring the intersection between technology and day-to-day life, and I'm passionate about using my skills to solve real-world problems.
+You might find me running when I'm not coding or tinkering with tech.

 ### 🌱 What I'm currently learning